 Changing the cervical mucus to hinder sperm from moving into the uterus

-Altering the tissue lining the uterus so that a fertilized egg cannot implant
+Altering the tissue lining the uterus so that a fertilized egg can't implant

 What are the different types of birth control?

-Some methods that do not require a prescription from your health care provider include:
+Some methods that don't require a prescription from your healthcare provider include:

 Spermicides.
 Foams or creams placed inside the vagina to kill sperm.
-These may also provide some protection against sexually transmitted diseases.
+These may also provide some protection against sexually transmitted infections.
 This is especially possible when used with a latex condom.

 Female condom.
 A liner made of latex or natural material that is placed inside the vagina.
-Latex condoms may provide some protection against sexually transmitted diseases.
+Latex condoms may provide some protection against sexually transmitted infections.

 Natural family planning.
-Timing intercourse to avoid "fertile" days using various methods of monitoring body temperature.
+Timing sex to avoid fertile days using various methods of monitoring body temperature.
 It also involves watching for changes in cervical mucus, and the use of ovulation prediction kits.
-This method, often known as the "rhythm" method, has a high risk for pregnancy.
+This method, often known as the rhythm method, has a high risk for pregnancy.